RedHatRanger/RHCE9Vagrant/rhce-practice-questions/16_lvm_yml_(HARD).md

           when: lv_creation.changed or lv_creation_small.changed

       rescue:
-        - name: Debug message when space is less than 1000M
+        - name: Not enough space for logical volume
           debug:
             msg: "Could not create a logical volume of 1500M or 800M.
 Not enough space."
           when: lvm_info.vgs.research.free_g | float < 1.0

 ```

 2) Run the "lvm.yml" playbook: